trickest/trickest-cli/README.md

 # Authentication

-Prior to using Trickest Client, you have to enter your credentials to authenticate with Platform.
-For this, you will need your authentication token that can be found on [my-account page](https://trickest.io/dashboard/settings/my-account) inside the Platform.
+Prior to using Trickest Client, you have to enter your credentials to authenticate with the Trickest platform.
+For this, you will need your authentication token that can be found on [my-account page](https://trickest.io/dashboard/settings/my-account) inside the the Trickest platform.

 Authentication token can be supplied as a flag `--token` or an environment variable `TRICKEST_TOKEN`.